Anika Nilles: Career

-In 2017, Nilles' debut album Pikalar was released, consisting of 10 instrumental tracks.
-In promotion of the album, Nilles was the cover artist and interviewee for the June 2017 edition of Modern Drummer Magazine.
-In this interview, Nilles stated that she coined the word "pikalar", which is intended "to stand for things that happen in life that you can't describe".
+In 2017, Nilles' debut album Pikalar was released; it consists of ten instrumental tracks.
+As promotion for the album, Nilles was the cover artist and interviewee for the June 2017 edition of Modern Drummer Magazine.
+In the interview, Nilles stated that she coined the word "pikalar", which is intended "to stand for things that happen in life that you can't describe".

-Nilles embarked on a six-date United States clinic tour in October 2018, and performed at venues such as the Chicago Music Exchange, Sweetwater Sound in Fort Wayne, Indiana, and Salt City Drums in Salt Lake City, Utah.
-Her second full-length album "For A Colorful Soul" (feat. her band Nevell) was released in 2020.
-It reached number 3 of the US-iTunes-Top40-Jazzcharts as well as number 3 in Germany.
+Nilles embarked on a six-date United States clinic tour in October 2018; she performed at venues such as the Chicago Music Exchange, Sweetwater Sound in Fort Wayne, Indiana, and Salt City Drums in Salt Lake City, Utah. her second full-length album "For A Colorful Soul" (featuring her band Nevell) was released in 2020.
+It reached number three on the US-iTunes-Top40-Jazzcharts as well as number three in Germany.
 Nilles teaches at Nexus ICA (UK), at Drumeo (Canada) and at Popakademie Baden-Württemberg (GER).
-Since 2021, she is also head of the drums department at Popakademie Baden-Württemberg.
+Since 2021, she has also been head of the drums department at Popakademie Baden-Württemberg.

 Nilles joined Jeff Beck's live band for his US and European tour in 2022.
 In October 2025, Nilles was announced as the drummer for Rush's 2026 Fifty Something Tour.

 Influences

-Toto member and career session drummer Jeff Porcaro is a primary influence for Nilles.
-Other influences include Carter Beauford, Jojo Mayer, Sheryl Crow, Joe Satriani, Dave Matthews Band, Joss Stone, Stanton Moore, and Prince.
+Jeff Porcaro of Toto is a primary influence for Nilles.
+Her other influences include Carter Beauford, Jojo Mayer, Sheryl Crow, Joe Satriani, Dave Matthews Band, Joss Stone, Stanton Moore, and Prince.

-Critical reception

-Nilles was twice elected as the "#1 Rising Star" in DRUM! magazine.
-The first time in 2015 and the second time in the following year.
-She also won the "Modern Drummer Readers Poll" for "Up And Coming Artist" in 2016.
-Furthermore, she was voted as "#2 Best Fusion Drummer" in DRUM! magazine and as "#3 best educator" on Drummie awards in 2017.
-Later on, she was elected as #1 "best clinician" on MusicRadar in 2018 and as #3 in 2019.